-In June 2017, the Company began updated plant environmental studies at the site and within a 10-mile radius.
+As of June 2018, the Company continued to update plant environmental studies at the site and within a 10-mile radius.
 The survey was successfully completed with an increase shown in plant numbers on the property despite ground disturbing activities due to firefighting activities.
 Large populations of the plant were also established well outside the project area.
-The Company continues to work with the US Forest Service to re-affirm and establish the exploration permits required for 2018.
+The Company continues to work with the US Forest Service to re-affirm and establish the exploration permits required for 2019.